Could you become a Home Visiting Volunteer for Home-Start?

 - You will gain increased knowledge of child development and services in your area which can provide support.

-- You will gain experience that can help you to develop or change your career, as we can provide references after 6 months of matched volunteering.
+- You will gain experience that can help you to develop or change your career.

 - Further learning and development opportunities are available, some of which can lead to accredited qualifications .
 View more about our learning and development…

-- Regular support sessions are given by your coordinator.
+- Regular support sessions are given by a Coordinator.

-- New friendships can be formed from families, other volunteers and Home-Start staff – join a welcoming team.
+- New friendships can be formed with other Volunteers

 - Most importantly you can enjoy a real sense of doing something worthwhile and being part of your community in a positive way.